GIT-PACK-OBJECTS(1)

 flag forces progress status even if the standard error stream is

-not directed to a terminal. - --all-progress
+not directed to a terminal.

 - When --stdout is specified then progress report is displayed during